Tok3n/CloudDocumentation/API.md

 Here we will explain the needed steps to integrate both actions in the Tok3n Cloud API:

-1. Adquire Keys: Go to the Tok3n Cloud Dashboard and adquire both of them.
+1. Acquire Keys: Go to the Tok3n Cloud Dashboard and acquire both of them.
 2. Import Tok3n JavaScript: Import a JS from Tok3n Cloud API with some specifications that we will explain in a moment.
 3. Custom Event: Add to the Script Tag a listener in the custom event "response"
-4. Handle Response: In the response the event will send you some "validation information" formated in JSON.
+4. Handle Response: In the response the event will send you some "validation information" formatted in JSON.
 5. Send to backend: Then you should send that validation information to your backend.
 6. Re-validate in backend: Once the validation information is in your backend you should send it again to the Tok3n Cloud API.
 7. Re-validation from Tok3n: tok3n will respond you about the validity of the "validation information".
-(In case of a man in the middle atack).

 NOTE: This steps are the same for both actions to ensure that when we add more functionality you don't have to add any more steps to handle the new functionality.

 ##In depth for *User Vinculation*:
-### Adquire Keys
+### Acquire Keys

 When you enter the Tok3n Dashboard, in the Integrations section, you can create new integrations.
 Once created an integration, a screen similar to the following will be shown: